 To be nominated for Fellowship, the candidate must:

-• have been a general member for at least three years and attended a minimum of at least three meetings OR have a nomination endorsed by unanimous consensus of the Executive Board as an individual with high value to the organization and who merits special consideration for joining the organization.
-The latter candidate is still subject to confirmation by the majority if the Fellows at the annual meeting.
+- have been a Radiologist member for at least three years by the date of the proposed change to Fellow status or have a nomination endorsed by unanimous consensus of the Executive Board as an individual with high value to the organization and who merits special consideration for joining the organization without the requisite three-year Radiologist membership history

-• be certified by the American Board of Radiology, the American Osteopathic Board of Radiology or certified in radiology by the Royal College of Physicians and Surgeons of Canada or other Board that in the judgment of the Executive Board is of equivalent rank.
+- must be certified by the American Board of Radiology, the American Osteopathic Board of Radiology, or certified in radiology by the Royal College of Physicians and Surgeons of Canada or another Board that in the judgment of the Executive Board provides equivalent credentials

-• have a minimum of three years of experience post-residency training in diagnostic ultrasound.
+- have a minimum of five years of experience post-residency training in diagnostic ultrasound

-• have two letters of recommendation from Fellows of the Society.
+- have two letters of recommendation from current Fellows of the Society

-• have contributed substantially to the goals of the Society; and
+- have contributed substantially to the goals of the Society

 - have submitted a formal curriculum vitae (CV) to the Executive Board.

 Fellows will provide a letter of support and speak on behalf of the nominee at the Fellows’ meeting.